More Money Mark music

 Yesterday (January 24), Mike Diamond and Adam Horovitz were spotted among the crowd during the game between the Knicks and the Suns held at Madison Square Garden in New York.

-20 years of 'Fight for Your Right'
+20 years of "Fight for Your Right"

-It was 20 years ago today (January 24, 1987) that the Beastie Boys' first single, "Fight for Your Right," entered the Billboard Top 10.
+It was 20 years ago today (January 24, 1987) that the Beastie Boys's first single, "Fight for Your Right," entered the Billboard Top 10.
 Although the band have not performed the song in two decades (not since August 20, 1987), it remains their most well-known and popular song.

 To commemorate this monumental anniversary, we have a few versions of the song to share.